 LEARNING TECHNOLOGIES AND REQUIREMENTS

-- A D2L site is set up for this course which contains required readings and other relevant class resources and materials. - A laptop, desktop or mobile device with Internet access, microphone and speaker is required for D2L and Zoom access.
+A D2L site is set up for this course which contains relevant class resources and materials.
+A laptop, desktop or mobile device with Internet access, microphone and speaker is required for D2L and Zoom access.

 RELATIONSHIP TO OTHER COURSES